sillystarfish732/development/README.md

 quickly to populate a long megaplaylist.

 ### Usability Principles Considered
-To make sure the user can order the playlist with simple button inputs, the remove from playlist icon is within the playlist aggregator.
-The albums are complex, busy, and colorful, so the rest of the program is kept simple with clear headings and buttons.
+Since the albums are complex, busy, and colorful, so the rest of the program is kept simple with clear headings and buttons.
+To allow for easing finding of new music, a obscure filter (artist who have less than 1 million monthly spotify listens) and newly released (albums from 2022) filter are options to filter by.

 ### Organization of Components
 The program is organized into an AlbumsItem component that represents